Gov. Tim Walz sticks to dining restrictions for Minnesota restaurants

 “That is the next step on the dial to open up some of these places,” Walz said.

-Minnesota Health Commissioner Jan Malcolm said the state’s data indicators painted a “mixed picture” about COVID-19’s impact on health care resources.
+Minnesota Health Commissioner Jan Malcolm said the state’s data indicators painted a “mixed picture” of COVID-19’s impact on health care resources.

 Among the newly reported deaths, 27 were among residents of long-term care facilities.
-So far, 81 percent of the 932 fatalities have been nursing home or assisted living residents.
+So far, 81% of the 932 fatalities have been nursing home or assisted living residents.

 Still, one of the deaths announced Wednesday was of a Nobles County resident in their 30s who had no known underlying health conditions, Malcolm noted.